RaffyCodes/stockbullapp/readme.md

 # Contributing
 Please make any pull requests you feel are useful.
 For major changes, please open an issue first to discuss what you would like to change.

+# Raffy Web Design
+Please check out more of my work at https://www.raffywebdesign.com

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)